dailydotdev/daily/README.md

 ## 📯 Philosophy

 We, as developers, spend a lot of time looking for valuable articles and blog posts.
-It's hard to catch up with all the latest happenings — coz it's frustrating and consumes a ton of time.
+We believe that searching for content isn't a thing developers should do anymore.
+It's hard to catch up with all the latest happenings — coz it's spread on so many blogs and consumes tons of time.

-That's why built Daily to help you:
+That's why built daily.dev, to help you:

 * 👨‍💻 Stay up-to-date
 * ⏳Save time
-* 📰 Read articles at one click
+* 📰 Discover articles in one click

-## 🌲 Daily Projects
+## 🌲 daily.dev Projects

-Daily might look simple on the surface but actually it is powered by a complex and robust system of different applications.
+daily.dev might look simple on the surface but actually it is powered by a complex and robust system of different applications.
 It contains several services, some are big, others are micro and easy to maintain.
-Below is the list of different projects that we maintain under Daily.
+Below is the list of different projects that we maintain under daily.dev.

 ### 🙌 Community & Docs